mcsps/use-cases/helm/tomcat-app/README.md

-# Rollout hello world java app within tomcat
+# Rollout hello world tomcat web server as microservice

 - **Encrypt  secret file and source it**